-COURSE SUMMARY ECTS 75301 Prehistoric Crete: Minoan Palatial Society 8 The course examines all periods of the development of Minoan culture.
-Special emphasis is placed upon the development of architecture (palaces, settlements, tombs, shrines) and arts and crafts (pottery, stonework, ivory, faience, frescoes etc.) from the Stone Age to the end of the Bronze Age.
+COURSE SUMMARY ECTS 75301 Prehistoric Crete: Minoan Palatial Society 8 This course is devoted to the archaeology of Prehistoric Crete from the earliest Prehistory to the end of the Bronze Age (ca. 100.000 BP - 1200 BC).
+After a broad survey of the Paleolithic, Mesolithic, Neolithic and Early Bronze periods, the course focuses on the Minoan palaces of the first half of the second millennium BC.
+It examines the form, function and social significance of these great palatial compounds, as well as of the so-called "villas".
+Other topics of this course include the main characteristics of pottery styles, the repertory of the wall-paintings and the vast range of seal engraving, metal, ivory and faience work.
+Special attention is paid to the organization of society, the exploitation of economic resources and the palatial administration system, the external/commercial contacts and the cult and other ceremonial practices on Crete during the period in question.
 75302 Ancient Greek Topography and Architecture 8 From Athens and Sparta to the Hellenistic Kingdoms of Macedonia, Ptolemaic Egypt, and Seleucid Syria, Greek architects created ambitious structures in order to house religious, political, and social activities: temples and palaces, gymnasia, stadiums, and theatres, as well as houses and tombs, offer to the modern scholar a valuable glimpse into the society they once served.
 The course undertakes a systematic survey of Greek sites and monuments, from the 8th to the 1st c.
 BC, in order to establish the main developments in architecture and city planning, as well as their impact on Greek culture.
 75303 Greek Historical Texts: Thucydides 8 The leading learning outcome of the course is the students' introduction to the genre of Greek historiography through the study of the work of the leading representative of the genre, the Athenian historian Thucydides, both in the original and in English translation.
 Secondly, through the study of the text, the students will receive a thorough introduction to the history of Classical Athens, the rise of Athens to Panhellenic leadership in the decades after the Persian wars, and, subsequently, the catalytic contribution of the Peloponnesian war to the decline and the fall of the city.
 The students will learn to translate the original Greek with the assistance of their dictionary and discuss various aspects of Thucydides' prose (grammar and syntax, structure, language and style, society and politics, interaction with other literary genres, such as tragedy, etc.).

-75304 Greek III (Intermediate Greek I) 6 The course is the third part in a six-part course series which offers systematic instruction of the ancient Greek language, specifically of the Attic dialect.
+75304 Greek III (Intermediate Greek I) 6

+The course is the third part in a six-part course series which offers systematic instruction of the ancient Greek language, specifically of the Attic dialect.
 It is the natural follow-up to the Greek II course, which is taught in the spring semester of the first year.
 The main goal of the course is to introduce grammatical phenomena, syntactic structures and basic vocabulary of the Attic dialect, and enable the students to understand a simple text in the Greek original.
 The students, further, will receive instruction on the methodology of translating and analyzing a text written in ancient Greek, and the knowledge and skills to assess properly the primary Greek sources.
 In addition, through the selection of specific texts, the course will acquaint students with institutions, ideas, mentalities and historical events of classical Athens.
 Finally, the aim of the course is to explain the etymology of English words from ancient Greek through special exercises, in order to offer a deeper understanding and more correct use of these words in English.

 TOTAL ECTS 30